awsdocs/amazon-eks-user-guide/doc_source/cni-iam-role.md

-# Configuring the VPC CNI plugin to use IAM roles for service accounts<a name="cni-iam-role"></a>
+# Configuring the Amazon VPC CNI plugin to use IAM roles for service accounts<a name="cni-iam-role"></a>

 The [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) is the networking plugin for pod networking in Amazon EKS clusters\.
-The CNI plugin is responsible for allocating VPC IP addresses to Kubernetes nodes and configuring the necessary networking for pods on each node\.
+The plugin is responsible for allocating VPC IP addresses to Kubernetes nodes and configuring the necessary networking for pods on each node\.
 The plugin:
 + Requires IAM permissions, provided by the AWS managed policy `[AmazonEKS\_CNI\_Policy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKS_CNI_Policy%24jsonEditor)`, to make calls to AWS APIs on your behalf\.
 + Creates and is configured to use a service account named `aws-node` when it's deployed\.
 The service account is bound to a Kubernetes `clusterrole` named `aws-node`, which is assigned the required Kubernetes permissions\.